aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/README.md

 - [Additional resources](#additional-resources)

 ## Prerequisite
 We assume you have an RStudio instance running on your laptop or on a EC2 instance.
-You will need the following IAM policies: `AmazonSageMakerFullAccess` and `AmazonEC2ContainerRegistryFullAccess` to be attached to your IAM role and credential that is used in your environment, eg. [Amazon EC2](https://aws.amazon.com/premiumsupport/knowledge-center/assign-iam-role-ec2-instance/) or [local computer](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+You need the following IAM policies: `AmazonSageMakerFullAccess` and `AmazonEC2ContainerRegistryFullAccess` to be attached to your IAM role and credential that is used in your environment, eg. [Amazon EC2](https://aws.amazon.com/premiumsupport/knowledge-center/assign-iam-role-ec2-instance/) or [local computer](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
 The R libraries that are used in the demo are:
 - fable==0.2.1, fabletool==0.2.1
 - feasts==0.1.5
 - tsibble==0.9.3